Drinksilver: Payments and contexts

 Building accounts written in Latin use the word bibalia for these payments for drinks.
 An account for building a bridge over the River Tay mentions bibalia given to two blacksmiths Alastair and Andrew Smith and their workers.
 The Scottish royal accounts have numerous references to gifts of money described as "drinksilver".
 The money was given to construction workers, artillery-men, tailors, and other makers.
 The gifts were made during royal visits or at the completion of a phase of work.
 Mary of Guelders gave 20 shillings to masons at the College of St Salvator at the University of St Andrews in 1461.
-James IV gave masons working at Linlithgow Palace in September 1491 drinkilver at the "pending" of three stone vaults.
+James IV gave masons working at Linlithgow Palace in September 1491 drinksilver at the "pending" of three stone vaults.
 The completion of arched vaulting was a significant milestone in a construction project.
 In November 1497 he gave masons at Linlithgow a tip of 9 shillings.
+James IV also gave drinksilver to masons working on his tomb at Cambuskenneth Abbey.
+Regent Arran gave drinksilver to masons laying the foundation of his palace at Kinneil.

+Regent Arran gave drinksilver to the tailor of Mary of Guise who made the wedding clothes of his daughter Barbara in January 1548.
 In September 1561 drinksilver was given to the tailor "boys" who had worked making black mourning "dule" riding clothes for Mary, Queen of Scots, and her ladies to wear at her Entry to Edinburgh.
+She also gave drinksilver to the servant workmen of the goldsmith James Mosman who made gold chains for her to present to diplomats and her departing French escorts.
 In November 1569, Regent Moray gave soldiers commanded by James Cunningham 20 shillings in drinksilver for confiscating the goods of Lord Fleming at Boghall Castle at Biggar.
+Regent Morton gave drinksilver to the workers making gabions at the 'lang siege' of Edinburgh Castle.

 In May 1578, James VI gave or sent drinksilver to tailors in the workshop of James Inglis.
 Gifts were made to junior craftsmen or apprentices, some of whom were called "childer".
 The childer of a carpenter were given drinksilver in 1598 when they fitted out a nursery for Anne of Denmark at Dalkeith Palace.
 Accounts consistently record drinksilver gifts to junior craftsmen or junior royal servants, in 1594 at the time of the baptism of Prince Henry, the Edinburgh guild gave drinksilver to a "young man, servant to the king's wardrobe" who supplied cushions for the use of visiting ambassadors.
+At Stirling Castle, in August 1594, James VI distributed drinksilver of 11 gold rose nobles and 3 crowns of the sun to workmen involved in the baptism preparations.